beastsaber/bsaber/src/collections/posts/installing-the-mod-guide-necessary-for-any-custom-songs.md

     <img src="/uploads/posts/get-started-custom-mods/bsmanager4.png">
 </p>

 6. That's it!
-If you run into any issues, head on over the [BSManager Discord](https://discord.gg/uSqbHVpKdV) to get additional support.
+If you run into any issues, head on over the [BSManager Discord](https://discord.gg/uSqbHVpKdV) or [BSMG Discord](https://discord.gg/beatsabermods) support channels to get additional help.

 <br />